swiftlang/swift-syntax/README.md

 To build the `master` version of SwiftSyntax, check out `swift-syntax` download latest Swift Snapshots (master) from https://swift.org/download/#snapshots.

-And run `swift-syntax/build-script.py --swiftc-exec Toolchain/usr/bin/swiftc`.
-SwiftSyntax is now being built with the Toolchain Swift compiler installed on the system.
+And run `swift-syntax/build-script.py --swiftc-exec swift-DEVELOPMENT-SNAPSHOT-<DATE>/usr/bin/swiftc`.
+SwiftSyntax is now being built with the downloaded Toolchain Swift compiler.

 Swift-CI will automatically run the code generation step whenever a new toolchain (development snapshot or release) is published.
 It should thus almost never be necessary to perform the above build yourself.